prule/data-processing-experiment/ReadMe.md

   }
 ```

-- Column definitions identify the name of the column - which must match the column header in the CSV - and the data type
+- Column definitions identify the name of the column - which must match the column header in the CSV - and the data type with formatting options.
 ```json5
 {
   name: "date",